Professor, Natural Resource Policy; Director, Bolle Center for People & Forests

 B.A.
 University of Nebraska, Lincoln, NE, Department of Political Science.

 NRSM 422: Natural Resources Policy (undergraduate & graduate).
 This course examines public land and resources policy, law and administration from multiple perspectives.
 It covers environmental and administrative decision making and various contemporary resource management problems and conflicts.
 A number of substantive policy areas are examined including national forests, public rangelands, water, wildlife and biodiversity, and protected areas, among others.
 These substantive areas are approached and analyzed in a number of different ways.
 422 is generally taught every fall and spring semester, and can be taken for undergraduate and graduate credit.
-Spring 2013 syllabus.
+Fall 2017 Syllabus.

 WILD 410 v.
 NRSM 422 Natural Resources Policy: There is no prerequisite for WILD 410 but students are strongly encouraged to first take NRSM 422.
 The latter provides a foundational introduction to the field of natural resources law and policy, with a wider focus on federal land management, water law, and the National Environmental Policy Act (NEPA).
 There will inevitably be some overlap between the two courses but WILD 410 is designed to provide students a more narrow and specialized introduction to policy and politics, with a focus on wildlife conservation.